Optical rotation: History

 The rotation of the orientation of linearly polarized light was first observed in 1811 in quartz by French physicist François Arago.
 In 1820, the English astronomer Sir John F.W.
 Herschel discovered that different individual quartz crystals, whose crystalline structures are mirror images of each other (see illustration), rotate linear polarization by equal amounts but in opposite directions.
 Jean Baptiste Biot also observed the rotation of the axis of polarization in certain liquids and vapors of organic substances such as turpentine.
 In 1822, Augustin-Jean Fresnel found that optical rotation could be explained as a species of birefringence: whereas previously known cases of birefringence were due to the different speeds of light polarized in two perpendicular planes, optical rotation was due to the different speeds of right-hand and left-hand circularly polarized light.
 Simple polarimeters have been used since this time to measure the concentrations of simple sugars, such as glucose, in solution.
 In fact one name for D-glucose (the biological isomer), is dextrose, referring to the fact that it causes linearly polarized light to rotate to the right or dexter side.
 In a similar manner, levulose, more commonly known as fructose, causes the plane of polarization to rotate to the left.
 Fructose is even more strongly levorotatory than glucose is dextrorotatory.
 Invert sugar syrup, commercially formed by the hydrolysis of sucrose syrup to a mixture of the component simple sugars, fructose, and glucose, gets its name from the fact that the conversion causes the direction of rotation to "invert" from right to left.

 In 1849, Louis Pasteur resolved a problem concerning the nature of tartaric acid.
 A solution of this compound derived from living things (to be specific, wine lees) rotates the plane of polarization of light passing through it, but tartaric acid derived by chemical synthesis has no such effect, even though its reactions are identical and its elemental composition is the same.
-Pasteur noticed that the crystals come in two asymmetric forms that are mirror images of one another.
+Pasteur noticed that crystals of this compound come in two asymmetric forms that are mirror images of one another.
 Sorting the crystals by hand gave two forms of the compound: Solutions of one form rotate polarized light clockwise, while the other form rotate light counterclockwise.
 An equal mix of the two has no polarizing effect on light.
 Pasteur deduced that the molecule in question is asymmetric and could exist in two different forms that resemble one another as would left- and right-hand gloves, and that the organic form of the compound consists of purely the one type.